-- For the purposes of these Terms & Conditions The Client or ‘you’ is the paying customer, whether that be the head of a private group or an individual joining a group tour.
+- For the purposes of these Terms & Conditions The Client or ‘you’ is the paying customer, whether that be a member of a private group or an individual joining a group tour.
 As a paying customer in a private group you confirm that you have authority to book on behalf of all other people within your group, for whom you will be responsible in accordance with these Terms and Conditions.

 B. The Booking Form And Payment

 - All bookings are made and accepted in accordance with ‘The Contract.’
 The Contract comprises: a) These Terms and Conditions, b) If relevant, the specific itinerary for the tour on which you have booked and c) the booking form, all of which are hereby incorporated into and shall constitute the entire contract made between the Company and the Client.
 Where there is a discrepancy, these Terms and Conditions will prevail.

 - To make a booking for a tour with us, you must be 18 years old.